uncbiag/mermaid/pyreg/libraries/README.md

 However, this code extends it so that now also 1D and 3D images can be spatially transformed.

+If you want to compile the code on osx with multithreading you will need to use gcc.
+You can install it with homebrew (brew install gcc)

+Once installed set the following two environment variables

+export CC=/usr/local/bin/gcc-7
+export CXX=/usr/local/bin/g++-7

+Then do

+python build.py

 # TODO

 Also port the cuda code